Skip to main content

 7 mentions Positive Neutral Negative

-• “Wholesome little incremental clicker game about murdering people in horrible ways; I really enjoyed my time with it and only wished it was longer.”
+• “Wholesome little incremental clicker game about murdering people in horrible ways, I really enjoyed my time with it and only wished it was longer.”

-• “Engaging incremental game that made me feel actually pretty bad.”
+• “Engaging incremental game that made me actually feel pretty bad.”

 • music